Higher Education (HE)

 Quarter Credit Hours: 5 | Prerequisite: None

-HE540: Multiculturalism and Diversity in Higher Education
+HE540: Diversity and Inclusion in Postsecondary Education

 Quarter Credit Hours: 5 | Prerequisite: None